-The view from the top of Launch Ramp One is impressive; to my rear is the huge glowing disc of the Interface, ahead, the deep black of space, and below, I can see an approaching passenger elevator.
+I was always impressed by view from the boarding platform at the top of Launch Ramp One: to my rear was the huge glowing disc of the Interface, ahead, the deep black of space and above, the encircling arch of Frontier's contrary landscape.

-On board it are the outgoing Imperial Ambassador, Madam Lintsa Kroft, and her four aides.
-Running late, Ambassador Kroft has already ruined the launch schedule for the rest of the day’s traffic, and our sluggish gravity-driven elevator isn’t helping; it’s only ever used by dignitaries, the infirm or the extremely patient.
+Not quite so impressive was the approaching passenger elevator.
+On board it, and accompanied by her aides, was the outgoing Imperial Ambassador, Madam Lintsa Kroft.
+Running late, Ambassador Kroft had already ruined the launch schedule for the rest of the day's traffic, and our sluggish gravity-driven elevator was not helping.
+It was only ever used by dignitaries, the infirm or the extremely patient.

-My name is Artur Kovel Perax, and as the local Praxton town Sheriff, I’m the most junior of the admin group.
-If you spotted the Perax bit, you might be thinking it was me who discovered the Frontier asteroid, and the huge, deadly and invisible Perax Sphere that it sits on.
-Not so, it was my great, great, great, grandfather, Kovel, a gifted data analyst working for the Imperial Safety Standards Office, who first suspected that this region of space was eating ships.
-Unfortunately, his suspicions were cruelly confirmed when the first two ships sent to investigate, promptly disappeared as well.
-The greatest hazard to shipping ever recorded, ancestor Kovel then enjoyed the dubious honour of having our surname appended to its official description.
-Obviously, a lot has changed since then.
+I am Artur Kovel Perax, and if you spotted the Perax bit, you might think it was me who discovered the Frontier asteroid and the huge, deadly and invisible Perax Sphere it sits on.
+No, it was my great, great, great, grandfather, Kovel Perax, a gifted data analyst working for the Imperial Safety Standards Office, who first suspected that this region of space was eating spaceships.
+Unfortunately, his suspicions were cruelly confirmed when the first two ships sent to investigate promptly disappeared as well.
+The greatest hazard to shipping ever recorded, ancestor Kovel then enjoyed the dubious honour of having our surname appended to the sphere's official description.
+Obviously, a lot had changed since then.

 With the elevator almost at the platform, I caught Magret's eye and announced, "That's her, ma'am."

-Magret took her spot and then tugged on the hem of her jacket.
+A tall, angular woman with short red hair and a firm jawline, Magret took her spot and then tugged at her jacket hem.
 "OK, let's try and look smart!"

-We all knew the drill; meet-and-greet in reverse, ranking lowest to highest.
-There was a little shuffle as we lined-up and stood to loose attention.
+We all knew the drill: meet-and-greet in reverse, ranking lowest to highest.
+There was a polite shuffle as we lined up and stood to loose attention.

-To mark the occasion, we're all wearing formal dress.
-For Magret and Ankut, it's a pattern civil service suit in mustard, with collar tags showing their department and grade.
-For Reven, it's a little more dramatic; a Space Navy reservist, she gets to wear her dress uniform for these outings.
-It's a glittering confection of gold on black; peak cap, epaulettes, cuff stripes, medals and ribbons, the works.
-For me, it's a stiff collar dark blue jacket with shiny buttons and matching trousers, and for Wil and his crew, it's loose navy coveralls, fresh from the cleaners.
+To mark the occasion, we were all wearing formal dress.
+For Magret and Ankut that meant a pattern civil service suit in mustard, with collar tags showing their department and grade.
+For Reven it was a little more dramatic; a Space Navy reservist, she always wore her dress uniform for these outings.
+It was a glittering confection of gold on black: peak cap, epaulettes, cuff stripes, medals and ribbons.
+Its splendour eclipsed my drab outfit of stiff collar, dark blue jacket with shiny buttons, and matching trousers.

-First in line, I inclined my head as she paused in front of me.
+First in line, I inclined my head as Ambassador Kroft paused in front of me.

 "Sheriff Perax, Artur," she said, "I must thank you for your many kindnesses during my stay."